Chanty

 Now that you have checked every other box, it is time to test your succession plan.
 If a supervisor is on annual leave, for example, let the prospective successor act in the role during this period.

 This is a perfect opportunity to observe the individual on the job.
-In the course of your assessment, you may see areas where they need more training or mentoring.
+In the course of your adaptive assessment, you may see areas where they need more training or mentoring.
 You may also discover that they’re unsuitable for the role.

 Document and constantly review your plan